Jamie12341324/monster-records/README.md

 2. User story 3 Make a form for booking films to watch
 3. User story 3 Make a table using html tags to show different prices
 4. User story 1 Integrate some age rating symbols using image tags to the website
-5. User story 1 Make an unordered list of films next to symbols for there age rating
+5. User story 1 Make an unordered list of films next to symbols for their age rating
-6. User story 1 Source some images of different aged monster to use with image tags
+6. User story 1 Source some images of different aged monsters to use with image tags
 # Scope Challenge
 Feature|Difficulty
 ---|---